 Eastern tent caterpillar egg hatch begins in Central Kentucky

-Eastern tent caterpillars spend the winter as tiny, fully-developed insects in distinctive egg masses that encircle twigs of wild cherry and related trees.
-It is one of the first insect species to become active in the spring and is well adapted to survive Kentucky’s erratic winter and early spring weather.
+The eastern tent caterpillar spends the winter as tiny, fully-developed insects in distinctive egg masses that encircle twigs of wild cherry and related trees.
+It is one of the first insects to become active in the spring and is well adapted to survive Kentucky’s erratic winter and early spring weather.

 When mature, the large, hairy caterpillars wander from their developmental sites along fence lines.
-Consumption of large numbers of caterpillars by pregnant mares precipitated staggering foal losses in the Mare Reproductive Loss Syndrome outbreak of 1999-2001.
+Consumption of large numbers of caterpillars by pregnant mares precipitated staggering foal losses in the Mare Reproductive Loss Syndrome outbreak that peaked in 2001.
 MRLS can cause late-term foal losses, early- and late-term fetal losses and weak foals.
-UK researchers conducted studies that revealed horses will inadvertently eat the caterpillars, and the caterpillar hairs embed into the lining of the horse’s alimentary tract.
+Studies by UK researchers revealed that horses will inadvertently eat the caterpillars, and the caterpillar hairs embed into the lining of the alimentary tract.
 Once that protective barrier is breached, normal alimentary tract bacteria may gain access to and reproduce in sites with reduced immunity, such as the fetus and placenta.

-Townsend said horse owners and farm managers with pregnant mares should begin to monitor fence lines containing wild cherry and other host trees in about 10 days.
-They should look for small tents produced by developing caterpillars.
+Horse owners and farm managers with pregnant mares should begin to monitor fence lines containing wild cherry trees in about two weeks for small tents produced by developing caterpillars.

-If practical, farm managers should plan to move pregnant mares from areas where these trees are abundant to minimize the chance of caterpillar exposure.
-The threat is greatest when the mature tent caterpillars leave trees and wander to find places to pupate and transform to the moth stage.
+If practical, farms should plan to move pregnant mares from areas where these trees are abundant to minimize the chance of exposure to the caterpillars.
+The potential is greatest when the mature tent caterpillars leave trees and wander to find places to pupate and transform to the moth stage.

-To get rid of active caterpillars, Townsend recommends pruning them out and destroying the nests if practical.
-Farm managers can use any one of several biorational insecticides registered for use on shade trees as needed.
-Spot treatments to the tents and the foliage around them can be applied according to label directions, which vary by product.
+To get rid of active caterpillars, Townsend recommends pruning them out and destroying the nests as they are seen, if practical.
+Any one of several biorational insecticides registered for use on shade trees can also be used to treat as needed.
+Spot treatments to the tents and/or the foliage around them can be applied according to label directions, which vary by product.

 Author: Holly Wiemers